briannoyama/bvh/README.md

 - Collisions between objects in a game or for ray tracing.
 - Dynamically updating n-dimentional vectors (e.g. word-vectors).

-###How it works
+### How it works

 The algorithm uses integers (personal preference) to define the points of volumes.
 Queries are thread-safe; however, additions and removals are not.
-The animations below show the algorithm in action:
+The animations below show the algorithm in action (they are pixelated, save them and look at them on your computer to get rid of the blur):

 <table>
   <tr>